hursey013/tailwindcss-uswds/README.md

 };
 ```

-To disable the use of USWDS design tokens for a particular utility (falling back to the defaults provided by Tailwind), pass a value of `false`:
+To disable USWDS design tokens for a particular utility (falling back to the defaults provided by Tailwind), pass a value of `false`:

 ```js
 // tailwind.config.js